Mohawk Industries (NYSE:MHK) Rating Lowered to C+ at TheStreet

-Mohawk Industries (NYSE:MHK – Get Rating) was downgraded by investment analysts at TheStreet from a “b-” rating to a “c+” rating in a research note issued on Friday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Mohawk Industries (NYSE:MHK – Get Rating) from a b- rating to a c+ rating in a report released on Friday, TheStreetRatingsTable reports.

-Other research analysts also recently issued reports about the company.
-Royal Bank of Canada reduced their price objective on Mohawk Industries from $112.00 to $101.00 and set an “underperform” rating for the company in a research note on Monday, August 1st.
-Evercore ISI reduced their price objective on Mohawk Industries to $152.00 in a research note on Tuesday, August 9th.
-UBS Group reduced their price objective on Mohawk Industries from $162.00 to $146.00 and set a “neutral” rating for the company in a research note on Monday, August 1st.
-Robert W. Baird reduced their price objective on Mohawk Industries from $150.00 to $140.00 and set a “neutral” rating for the company in a research note on Monday, August 1st.
-Finally, Bank of America raised Mohawk Industries from an “underperform” rating to a “neutral” rating and increased their price objective for the company from $125.00 to $150.00 in a research note on Monday, May 2nd.
-Two analysts have rated the stock with a sell rating, ten have given a hold rating and three have given a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus target price of $144.21.
+Several other research analysts have also recently issued reports on the company.
+JPMorgan Chase & Co. cut their target price on Mohawk Industries from $156.00 to $129.00 in a research report on Friday, July 15th.
+Evercore ISI cut their target price on Mohawk Industries to $152.00 in a research report on Tuesday, August 9th.
+Raymond James cut Mohawk Industries from a strong-buy rating to a market perform rating in a research report on Monday, August 1st.
+Deutsche Bank Aktiengesellschaft assumed coverage on Mohawk Industries in a report on Wednesday, August 17th.
+They set a hold rating and a $122.00 price target on the stock.
+Finally, Bank of America upgraded Mohawk Industries from an underperform rating to a neutral rating and boosted their target price for the company from $125.00 to $150.00 in a research note on Monday, May 2nd.
+Two analysts have rated the stock with a sell rating, ten have given a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the company has an average rating of Hold and an average target price of $144.21.

 Mohawk Industries Price Performance